Quick overview

 It is not possible to shorten the warranty period by law, even by agreement of both parties.
 The warranty period can only ever be extended.

 The time limit for making a claim as a customer must be distinguished from the time limit for processing the claim.
-Once you have made a claim, the seller must endeavour to settle the claim without undue delay, within a maximum of 30 calendar days.
+Once you have made a claim, the seller should endeavour to settle the claim without undue delay, within a maximum of 30 calendar days.
 The seller is required by law to make a decision immediately, or within 3 working days in complex cases.

 The period of time during which you cannot use the defective item, i.e. from the time you make the claim until it is settled, is not included in the total two-year (or other) period for making a claim, in other words, the two-year period is extended by this time.